dekuNukem/duckyPad/keymap_instructions.md

 * `Bit 9` is `Alt Gr`, which produces additional characters on European keyboards, works the same way.

-* `Upper 4 bits` is for `Dead Keys`.
+* `Top 4 bits` are for `Dead Keys`.
 They don't produce a character on their own, but modify the appearance of the next character.

 * In this case, setting the appropriate bit adds accents on the base keys.
 It works like this: